LuisMtzGarcia/Short-stories-site/README.md

 ## To-do:
-* Implement AWS S3 bucket to store the cover images.
-(They're currently being deleted each Dynocycle in Heroku)
+* Nothing!
+The initial scope of the project has been reached.
-* Improve documentation
+* Move on to the next project!